gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 ## Deploy your Smart Contract to the Testnet

-Gear provides a demo environment that emulates the real Gear decentralized network, available in [idea.gear-tech.io](https://idea.gear-tech.io).
+Gear provides a demo application that implements all of the possibilities of interaction with smart-contracts in Gear networks, available in [idea.gear-tech.io](https://idea.gear-tech.io).

 ### Create account